Eloquently Defending Janeʻs Honor

 Listen to author Romeny’s interview on the JASNA Chat podcast.

-The book is available to borrow from Hawai‘i State Library or purchase from Bookshop.Org ($19 paperback, $16 ebook), Jane Austen Books ($25); Barnes & Noble ($21 paperback, $16 ebook); or Amazon ($21 new, $16 used paperback or Kindle).
+The book is also available to borrow from Hawai‘i State Library or for purchase from Bookshop.Org ($19 paperback, $16 ebook), Jane Austen Books ($25); Barnes & Noble ($21 paperback, $16 ebook); or Amazon ($21 new, $16 used paperback or Kindle).

 Jane Austen 250th Birthday Bash